ChallengeResponse/spotifyJsonThingy/README.md

                   "song_ids": "20"
           }
 `
-A change object like the above can be constructed.

 The optional position argument is the location to start the insert in an array (starting at 0), and if omitted the song(s) will be appended to the playlist.
 If multiple songs were inserted at once an array of song ids is accepted.
 ### Expected Result
 The playlist song ids would go from something like [ 1, 2, 3, 4, 5 ] to [ 1, 2, 3, 4, 20, 5] if it is owned by user 1, otherwise no playlists are changed.

-##Senario 2
+## Senario 2
 A user with an id of 1 created a new playlist with 4 songs.
 ### Example Change Object
 `